ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

 1. Select __+__ > __COMPUTE__ > __WEB APP__ > __QUICK CREATE__
     - URL: You can use anything that is a valid name here, such as thinglabs-eventhub-[yourname, initials, etc]
     - APP SERVICE PLAN: Select "Create a new App Service Plan".
-    - REGION: If you created your IoT Hub in _East US_, select __East US 2__.
-Select the same region you created your IoT Hub in.
+    - REGION: Select the same region you created your IoT Hub in.
+For example, if you created your IoT Hub in _East US_, select __East US 2__.

     ![Configure Event Hub](/images/webappquickcreate.png)